My laptop is a Samsung Q45 which I am very pleased with on the whole.

 Audio

-Initially, audio would not come back after a suspend/resume cycle.
-This is 481613 and is fixed with version 2.6.26 of the Linux kernel.
+Prior to Linux 2.6.26, audio would not come back after a suspend/resume cycle.

 There are a few bugs in gnome-volume-control and GStreamer that make it awkward to adjust the volume of some of the laptop's audio controls.
 The problem is that several controls have a common name ('Input Source' and 'Capture').
 This is tracked by the following bugs: